gregfroese/docker-mysql-cron-backup/README.md

 # mysql-cron-backup

 This docker image runs mysqldump to backup your databases periodically using cron task manager.
 Backups are placed in `/backup` so you can mount your backup docker volume in this path.
+This image is tuned for use on ARM architecture and therefore ready to use on a Raspberry Pi.

 ## Usage: